A Memory Called Empire

 As she sinks deeper into an alien culture that is all too seductive, Mahit engages in intrigues of her own.
 For she’s hiding an extraordinary technological secret, one which might destroy her station and its way of life.
 Or it might save them from annihilation.

-A Memory Called Empire is book one in the Teixcalaan duology.
+A Memory Called Empire is followed by A Desolation Called Peace in the Teixcalaan duology.